-4. Capital Gains Tax Annual Exempt Amount
+5. Capital Gains Tax Annual Exempt Amount

-You may need to pay Capital Gains Tax (CGT) when you dispose of certain assets that have increased in value.
+You may need to pay Capital Gains Tax (CGT) when you dispose of certain assets.
 Assets that may be liable for CGT include:

-- Property that isn't your main home - Investments that aren't held in a taxefficient wrapper such as an ISA or pension - Personal possessions that are worth more than £6,000 (excluding your car).
+- · Property that isn't your main home - Investments that aren't held in a tax-efficient wrapper, like an ISA or pension - Personal possessions that are worth more than £6,000 (excluding your car).

 CGT is due if the overall gains exceed your tax-free allowance, known as the "Annual Exempt Amount".
-For 2024/25, it is £3,000 for individuals.
+For 2023/24, it is £6,000 for individuals.